 New Dill Potatoes with Scallion Cream Sauce – Polish summer staple side dish.
 This type of potatoes are the creamiest out there and they are only available for the short period of time.
 Hurry up, get some on your local farmer’s market and follow this recipe to try the best potatoes you have ever tasted.

 I’m a “potato” girl.
 I can eat potatoes every day in every form.
 Maybe it’s because of my heritage, as in Poland potatoes are served for dinner 6 nights of the week.
 I’m not complaining though.
 I adore them.
 And the “new” potatoes are by far my absolute favor.
 They just melt in your mouth.
 When you try them in this recipe: New Dill Potatoes with Scallion Cream Sauce, you will understand what I’m talking about.
 Butter and cream adds extra “melting in your mouth” factor.

 My mom used to make these potatoes with just butter and dill and serve sour cream on a side.
 It’s of course an option if you prefer sour cream.
 I do like it but I wanted to take these beauties to another level and smatter them in a cream sauce made from reduced heavy cream and scallions.
 The slightly sweet cream sauce works really well with slightly sweet new potatoes.
 The scallion adds a zing and butter and dill just complement the whole dish.

 Here are step by step instructions:

-Wash your potatoes.
+- Wash your potatoes.
 You can leave the skin on as I did.
 They will have more fiber and more texture.
 But this is totally optional.
 You can peel them or use brush and scrub them to get rid of the skin.

-Boil the potatoes in a pot of water with a little less then 1 tablespoon of salt.
+2. Boil the potatoes in a pot of water with a little less then 1 tablespoon of salt.
 It may seem a lot but these potatoes, for whatever reason, are sweet and they do not absorb salt that much.
 If you feel uncomfortable with that much salt, add half a tablespoon and once they are almost cooked taste it and adjust.

-Once the potatoes are cooked and strained, add butter and dill.
+3. Once the potatoes are cooked and strained, add butter and dill.

-Mix the ingredients together.
+4. Mix the ingredients together.
 You can stop here and serve them with a dollop of heavy cream or proceed forward and make cream sauce as described below.

-In the meantime heat up a heavy skillet with cream.
+5. In the meantime heat up a heavy skillet with cream.
 Add half of the scallions, season with pepper but skip the salt for now.
 You will want to taste your potatoes first.
 If they are salty enough there is no need to add salt to the cream.
 But if you feel that they may need a little bit more, you can add a pinch here.

-Once the cream is bubbly and reduced by about half, add dill potatoes and mix everything together.
+6. Once the cream is bubbly and reduced by about half, add dill potatoes and mix everything together.
 Sprinkle the remaining scallions and serve immediately.

 I’m pretty confident than when you first try this New Dill Potatoes with Scallion Cream Sauce, it will become your staple as it is my house.
 And if you have leftovers you can heat them up the next day and let them crisp up.
 It will be a totally different experience from the same dish.
 Enjoy.

-New Dill Potatoes with Scallion Cream SaucePrint
+New Dill Potatoes with Scallion Cream Sauce

-- 10 small/medium new potatoes
+- 2 lbs new potatoes medium

 - Less than 1 tablespoon of salt

-- 1/3 cup of heavy cream
+- 1/4 cup heavy cream

-- 2 tablespoon of fresh scallion , chopped
+- 2 tablespoon fresh scallion chopped

 - Freshly ground pepper and more salt to taste

 Wash the potatoes